-However, some of the bad bacteria's, the ones that cause food spoilage, cannot handle the salt, and they won't multiply as quickly.
+However, some of the bad bacteria, the ones that cause food spoilage, cannot handle the salt, and they won’t multiply as quickly.

-The lactic acid really does an amazing job at preserving your food.
+Lactic acid really does an amazing job of preserving your food.
 The great thing about it, is the flavors just get more and more complex and delicious.
-The great thing about fermenting is that it's always changing, so you have a new product every few months as it sits and infuses and gets even stronger.
+The great thing about fermenting is that it’s always changing, so you have a new product every few months as it sits and infuses and gets even stronger.

 When the lactobacillus bacteria start multiplying, they are eating the sugars in your food, and the carbohydrates in your food, and turning that into lactic acid.
 That lactic acid is then preserving the food in the state that it’s in.
 Another wonderful thing that those lactobacillus bacteria do, is they actually hunt down and they kill any bad bacteria that is in there.